How to Request a New Bespoke Application

 If the application needs to install or make changes to the users' profiles, the application is packaged as a "User Context" app.

-Note: If the application needs to both install as admin and then add/remove/modify settings on the users' profiles, we need to treat them as two bespoke applications that are be packaged and charged separately.
+Note: If the application needs to both install as admin and then add/remove/modify settings on the users' profiles, we need to treat them as two bespoke applications that are to be packaged separately.

 The "User Context" application will be assigned as desired, while the "System Context" one will be set as a dependency to the "User Context" application.
 Dependencies install first, followed by the application(s) that are dependent on them, in this case the "User Context" application which will make the relevant changes to the users' profiles.